-Here Are All the Major Players in the NXIVM Case, Where Women Were Allegedly Held as 'Sex Slaves'
+NXIVM Leader Keith Raniere Convicted on Sex Trafficking Charges.
+Here Are the Major Players in the Case

 When asked in court in March about Michael Avenatti’s involvement on her legal team, she had a fainting spell and had to be removed on a stretcher.

-“Honestly, I was scared yesterday,” Bronfman told the judge, according to the Times.
-“This whole situation has been very stressful.”
+In April, Bronfman pleaded guilty to conspiring to conceal and harbor an undocumented immigrant for financial gain, and fraudulent use of identification.
+“I am truly remorseful,” she said in court, according to the New York Times.

-Bronfman, 40, has denied all wrongdoing and pleaded not guilty to charges.
-A legal representative for Bronfman did not immediately respond to a request to comment.
+Bronfman, 40, will be sentenced in July.
+A legal representative did not respond to a request to comment.

 Kathy Russell